Publications/Preprints

 We introduce the notion of Orthogonal Möbius Inversion, a custom-made analog to Möbius inversion on the poset of intervals of a linear poset $P$.
 This notion is applicable to functions whose target space is the Grassmannian of a given inner product space $V$.
 When this notion of inversion is applied to such a function, we obtain another function, called the Grassmannian persistence diagram.
 Read more

 Recommended citation: Gülen, A.B., Mémoli, F., Wan, Z. (2023).
-Orthogonal Möbius Inversion and Grassmannian Persistence Diagrams. arXiv preprint. arXiv:2311.06870.
+Grassmannian Persistence Diagrams. arXiv preprint. arXiv:2311.06870.

 Download paper here